Musketeer Chess, Game Rules

 This piece is called a “leaper”, jumping over any other man in the adjacent squares (it can jump over its own men or enemy pieces).
 Enemy pieces are captured only if they lie on one of the squares controlled by the new piece.

 The new piece moves through an unobstructed, defined path.
-It moves along the path indicated if there is no obstacle in its way.
-The shape of the path (or line) is not necessarily diagonal or orthogonal (please see the Fortress rules).
-When the path is obstructed by another piece, then our new piece is blocked in the square before the blocking piece, unless the obstructing piece is the enemy.
-The blocking piece can be captured.
-Our new pieces ends her path on the square of the captured piece.
+When the path is obstructed by another man, the piece is blocked in the square before the blocking piece, unless the obstacle is an enem man that can be captured.
+So, the new piece ends it’s path on the square of the captured piece.

 The Leopard is a new piece that combines moves of a Knight and a Bishop with a limited range of 2 squares.
 Compared to Archbishop (Bishop and Knight), it’s a less powerful piece, but this limited Bishop range adds interesting strategical components and sharpens the game with many tactics.